tgaff/installfest/README.md

 ## MongoDB

 MonogDB is a popular noSQL database.
+We'll use it to store data with our Node.js stack.

 1. Run brew update to update our brew packages.